ZhimingZhou/zhimingzhou.github.io/README.md

     - By the way, I now think any GANs should has a 's' at the tail, because the *networks* in *adversarial neural networks* means G and D. Hence need the 's'.
 I believe this is also why Ian Goodfellow adds the 's'.
 I was also confused for a long time whether I should add the 's'.
 But now, I believe there should have a 's', always.

-    - And GANs has both a PLURAL sense and a SINGULAR sense.
+    - And GANs has both a PLURAL sense and a SINGULAR sense, and they share the SAME form, i.e., "GANs".

       - When terming as a concept, we should use SINGULAR sense;
       - When refering to a specific GANs, like WGANs, we should also use the SINGULAR sense;